 VA's Administrations

-VA employs nearly 400,000 people at hundreds of VA medical facilities, clinics, and benefits offices and is responsible for administering benefits programs for Veterans, their families and survivors.
+VA employs nearly 371,000 health care professionals and support staff at VA medical facilities across the country.
+It is also responsible for administering benefits programs for Veterans, their families, and survivors.

 return to top go